kratisto/docs/pages/public_cloud/ai_machine_learning/endpoints_guide_01_getting_started/guide.fr-ca.md

 AI Endpoints offers a variety of world-renowned AI models to choose from, including:

-- **Assistant**: Use models like CodeLlama, Mistral, Mathstral, and Codestral for tasks like code generation, language translation, and more.
+- **Large Language Models (LLM)**: Use models like LLaMa 3, Mistral and more, for conversations and RAG use cases.
-- **Audio analysis**: Automatic Speech Recognition and Text to Speech using NVIDIA's models.
+- **Reasoning LLM**: Use reasoning models like DeepSeek-R1 distillations for maths, coding or complex tasks.
+- **Code LLM**: Code generation and code completion from an IDE with models like Codestral or CodeLLaMa.
+- **Visual LLM**: Multimodal models such as LLaVa-Next, that are able to process images and text inputs, for image understanding or OCR use cases.
 - **Embeddings**: Generate embeddings for use in machine learning applications (BGE base, Multilingual E5).
-- **Natural language Processing**: Use models like RoBERTa, Bert, and T5 for NLP tasks like sentiment analysis, entity recognition, and text summarization.
+- **Natural Language Processing**: Use models like RoBERTa, Bert, and T5 for NLP tasks like sentiment analysis, entity recognition, and text summarization.
+- **Image Generation**: Generate images using Stable Diffusion XL.
+- **Audio Analysis**: Automatic Speech Recognition and Text to Speech using NVIDIA models.
 - **Translation**: Translate text using NVIDIA Neural Machine Translation or T5 large.
-- **Image Generation**: Generate images using Stable Diffusion XL.

-*Additional models will be added in the coming months, including multimodal models and object segmentation models.*
+- **Computer Vision**: Object detection and segmentation with YOLO models.

 Once you have selected the category of model you want to use, you will be presented with a list of models to choose from.

-For example, if you select the `Assistant` category, you will see a list of available assistant models.
+For example, if you select the `Code LLM` category, you will see a list of available code assistant models.

 To access one of them, simply click the name of the model you want to use.
 Let's take the `CodeLlama-13b-Instruct-hf` code assistant as our example.